 Illustration: The Touch & Go

-Kodiak 100 seaplane makes hard landing on East River near Manhattan, all rescued
+A Kodiak 100 seaplane inbound from The Hamptons made a hard landing on the East River near Manhattan, with all eight onboard rescued and one minor injury reported.

 The gist